-There is zero risk of toxicity escape from undamaged PV panels because any lead is sealed from air and water exposure.
+There is zero risk of toxicity escaping from undamaged PV panels because any lead or cadmium is sealed from air and water exposure.
 Individual panels damaged during the life of the solar facility are identified in days to months through either remote monitoring of system performance or from visual inspections during maintenance by onsite staff.
-Recently an international team of experts conducted an International Energy Agency - Photovoltaic Power Systems Programme (IEA-PVPS) study to assess if there is a public health hazard caused by lead leaching from the broken PV panels during the life of a utilityscale solar facility utilizing conservative assumptions to evaluate extreme scenarios.10 The study examined worst-case exposure routes of soil, air, and ground water for a typical 100 MW{AC} PV facility.
+In 2019, an international team of experts conducted an International Energy Agency (IEA) - Photovoltaic Power Systems Programme (PVPS) study to assess if there is a public health hazard caused by lead leaching from the broken silicon PV panels or cadmium leaching from cadmium telluride PV panels during the life of a utilityscale solar facility utilizing conservative assumptions to evaluate extreme scenarios.12 The study examined worst-case exposure routes of soil, air, and ground water for a typical 100 MW{AC} PV facility for both module types (crystalline and cadmium telluride).
 For example, the worst-case residential groundwater exposure assumed that all broken panels from the entire array were within 25 feet of the groundwater well, and the chemicals released from every broken panel transported to the same groundwater well.
-The study found that worst-case lead exposure via air, soil, and water were each orders of magnitude less than the maximum safe levels defined by the US
+The study found that worst-case lead or cadmium exposure via air, soil, and water were each orders of magnitude less than the maximum levels defined by the EPA to have no adverse health effects.
+In the case of water, the health-screening level used in the analysis is the same as the maximum concentration level (MCL) set by the EPA for water quality in public water systems.
+This study demonstrates that there is no risk to public health from lead leached from broken PV panels.

-Figure 3.
+Figure 4.
 Close-up photo of impact point that broke the glass front of this PV panel